ThorstenBell/w3bl/src/content/home/en/about.md

 great — they get results.
 My goal is to build your online presence around what matters most: your brand, your goals, and your audience.

-With a strong background in modern front-end development and graphic design, I handle every stage of your online presence — from concept and layout to launch and optimization.
-That means you get cohesive, consistent design and functionality, all from one dedicated professional.
+With a strong background in modern front-end development and graphic design, I manage every stage of your online presence — from concept and layout to launch and optimization.
+This ensures cohesive, consistent design and deliverables, all from one dedicated professional.